 The Keyfactor Universal Orchestrator can be configured to support client certificate authentication by acquiring a certificate for the Keyfactor Command connect service account user or machine account of the orchestrator and storing it in Active Directory and then providing the associated Active Directory credentials to authenticate to Keyfactor Command.
-This has an advantage over the reverse proxy method (see Authentication via a Reverse Proxy: Citrix ADC on page 120) in that a username and password do not need to be stored anywhere (other than in Active Directory).
+This has an advantage over the reverse proxy method (see Appendix - Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 120) in that a username and password do not need to be stored anywhere (other than in Active Directory).
 This method does have a heavier reliance on Active Directory.